xwjdsh/fy/README_EN.md

 ## Usage
 ```
-Usage of fy:
+Usage of ./fy:
-  -d    Debug mode, if an error occurs in the translation, the error message is displayed
+  -d    Debug mode, if an error occurs during translation, the error message will be displayed as the translation result
-  -e string
-        Select translators except these, comma separated. eg 'bd,gg', it can also be set by the 'FY_EXCEPT' environment variable
   -f string
-        file path
+        File path
-  -o string
-        Select only the translators, comma separated. eg 'bd,gg', it can also be set by the 'FY_ONLY' environment variable
-  -s    Display translators information
+  -s    Display translator sources
   -t string
-        The target language of translation
+        The target language of the translation
+  -timeout duration
+        The timeout for each translator (default 5s)
+  -translator string
+        Restrict the translators used, comma separated. eg 'baidu,google'
 ```

 ### Language Mapping